configcat/cli/README.md

 curl -fsSL "https://raw.githubusercontent.com/configcat/cli/main/scripts/install.sh" | bash -s -- -a=arm
 ```

+#### Manual
+You can download the binaries directly from [GitHub Releases](https://github.com/configcat/cli/releases).

 ### Configuration
 After a successful installation, the CLI must be configured with your <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credentials</a>.

+You can do this by using the `configcat setup` command.

 <img src="assets/setup.gif" alt="ConfigCat CLI" />

 #### Environment Variables
-The CLI can read your credentials from the following environment variables.
+Besides the configuration command above, the CLI can read your credentials from the following environment variables.

 Name | Description |
 --------- | ----------- |